JPEG vs RAW: Which photo format is best for construction timelapse?

-This means that your editing software needs to support the RAW format of your specific camera model.
+So, not only does your editing software need to support RAW, it needs to support the RAW format of your specific camera model.

-Even for popular software like Adobe Lightroom, there is often a delay of 1-2 months after a camera is released before RAW support is added for that model.
+Even for popular software like Adobe Lightroom, there is often a delay of 1-2 months after a new camera model is released before RAW support is added.

 Beyond editing, JPEG is the only option for many other platforms: